(Updated December 8, 2020)

-Download a copy of this message here.
+Download a copy of this letter.

 We will continue to provide frequent email updates to keep you in the loop and equip you as best we can to respond to COVID-19 within your congregation and community.
 If you have coronavirus-related questions for us, or things you'd like us to address in future updates, please email or phone the Dakotas Conference Communication team.